Ishanth-Gowda/MovieApp/README.md

-# 🎬 The Movie List
+🎬 The Movie List

-A simple React-based movie browsing app where you can search for movies, view details, and manage your watchlist.
+A simple React-based movie browsing app where you can search for movies, view details, manage/add and remove from your watchlist.

 ---

-## 🌐 Live Demo
+# Live Demo:
-👉 [The Movie List - View Here: https://ishanth-gowda.github.io/MovieApp/
+The Movie List - View Here: https://ishanth-gowda.github.io/MovieApp/

 ---

-## 🚀 Features
+# Features
 - Browse random popular movies on the homepage
 - Search for any movie using the OMDb API
 - View detailed movie info